arsbar24/STAT545-hw-Barton-Alistair/hw04/README.md

 * Didn't know how to plot 45 degree line so cheated by plotting `geom_line(Nicaragua, Nicaragua)`

-* Didn't know how to refer to columns with a space in their title (e.g. if I used South Africa in part 1), so avoided countries like that.
+* Didn't know how to refer to columns with a space in their title (e.g. if I used a South Africa column in part 1), so avoided countries like that.